mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 **PLASMA STREAMER**
 A primitive version of the human PGMP, this weapon lacks the magnetic containment needed to focus the plasma blast into a coherent beam.
-The _wye’oiheasarl_ is fired much like a flamethrower, vomiting a stream of star- hot matter over a wide area.
-Proper use of the wye’oiheasarl requires proper protective gear (the operator takes 1D damage when the _wye’oiheasarl_ is fired, although this damage can be reduced by armor).
+The _wye'oiheasarl_ is fired much like a flamethrower, vomiting a stream of star- hot matter over a wide area.
+Proper use of the wye'oiheasarl requires proper protective gear (the operator takes 1D damage when the _wye'oiheasarl_ is fired, although this damage can be reduced by armor).

 Weapon TL Range Damage Kg Cost Magazine Power Pack Cost Traits